 How to treat a sinus infection?

 Sinus infection can be different based on the duration.
 Usually, Acute sinusitis gets well without any requirements for treatment.
-Sometimes people don’t even realise they had Acute sinusitis.
+Sometimes people don’t even realize they have acute sinusitis.
 In comparison, the subacute infection may take some more time to get rid of.
 But Chronic sinusitis lasts more than 12 weeks.
 That’s why it needs more care.

 You can’t predict which type of infection you got.
 That’s why you can treat the infection with a basic procedure, called Saltwater irrigation.
-It’s the easiest, cheapest and one of the most effective treatments.
+It’s the easiest, cheapest, and most effective treatment.
 As saltwater is one of the best agents to release blocked mucous, The doctors also recommend the treatment in mild infection cases.
 Follow the steps to do it without any mistakes-

-- Mix ½ spoon of non-iodized salt with 2 cups of boiled water.
+- Mix ½ spoonful of non-iodized salt with 2 cups of boiled water.
 The water should be lukewarm.
-You can add ½ spoon of baking soda into the saltwater.
+You can add ½ spoonful of baking soda to the saltwater.